-Ioannis Nikolou ULP: Mr. Ioannis Nikolou is the brother-in-law of Mr. Ioannis Filippou and is one of the Group's sales representatives.
-As such, he buys products from the Group at a discounted price and resells them at a marked-up price, with the difference being retained as his commission.
-The Group determines the discounts offered to and mark-ups charged by its sales representatives in a uniform manner.
-Purchases from the Group by Ioannis Nikolou totaled \$65 and \$78 for the years ended December 31, 2017 and 2016, respectively.
-Ioannis Nikolou derives a standard commission on resale of such purchased products.
+Dimitrios Nikolou Single Member P.C.: Mr. Dimitrios Nikolou is the son of Ioannis Nikolou, who is the brother-in-law of Mr. Ioannis Filippou and one of our former sales representatives.
+Dimitrios Nikolou Single Member P.C. on August 31.
+2018 succeeded the company of Ioannis Nikolou, assuming its liabilities.
+As a sales representative, Dimitrios Nikolou distributes and sells the Group's products and derives a standard commission on the sale of such products.
+The Group determines the commissions offered to its sales representatives in a uniform manner.
+Commissions paid by the Group to Dimitrios Nikolou totaled \$85 and \$66 for the years ended December 31, 2018 and 2017, respectively.

 G.S.
-Kostakopoulos & Associates: The Group engages the law firm G.S.
-Kostakopoulos & Associates for various legal services.
+Kostakopoulos & Associates: The Group engaged the law firm G.S.
+Kostakopoulos & Associates for various legal services until December 6, 2018.
 Mr. Georgios Kostakopoulos, the managing partner of the firm, is the brother-in-law of Messrs.
 Ioannis and Kyriakos Filippou.
 The Group's payments to G.S.
-Kostakopoulos & Associates were approximately \$332 and \$314 for the years ended December 31, 2017 and 2016, respectively.
+Kostakopoulos & Associates were approximately \$740 and \$332 for the years ended December 31, 2018 and 2017, respectively.

 Palace S.A. ("Palace"): Palace is a service company controlled by Mr. Athanassios-Kyros Filippou, who is the Chairman of the Board of Directors.
-The Group's purchases of packaging materials from Palace totaled \$3,502 and \$0 for the years ended December 31, 2017 and 2016, respectively.
+The Group's purchases of packaging materials from Palace totaled \$3,842 and \$3,502 for the years ended December 31, 2018 and 2017, respectively.

 Alpha Phi S.à r.l. ("Alpha Phi"): Alpha Phi is a company owned by the Filippou family.
 It provides consulting services to the Group.
-Services provided to the Group by Alpha Phi for the years ended December 31, 2017 and 2016, amounted to \$3,600 and \$3,600, respectively.
+Services provided to the Group by Alpha Phi for the years ended December 31, 2018 and 2017, amounted to \$3,600 and \$3,600, respectively.

 Theta Phi S.à r.l. ("Theta Phi"): Theta Phi is a company owned by the Filippou family.
 It provides consulting services to the Group.
-Services provided to the Group by Theta Phi for the years ended December 31, 2017 and 2016, amounted to \$3,600 and \$3,600, respectively.
+Services provided to the Group by Theta Phi for the years ended December 31, 2018 and 2017, amounted to \$3,600 and \$3,600, respectively.